QMCPACK/qmcpack/docs/methods.rst

   The ``output_matrices_csv`` parameter will write to <base name>.ham.s000.scalar.dat and <base name>.ovl.scalar.dat.
 One line per iteration of the optimizer loop.
 Combined with ``freeze_parameters``, this allows computing error bars on the matrices for use in regression testing.

   The ``output_matrices_hdf`` parameter will output in HDF format the matrices used in the linear method along with the shifts and the eigenvalue and eigenvector produced by QMCPACK.
-The file is named "linear_matrices.h5".
+The file is named "<base name>.<series number>.linear_matrices.h5".
 It only works with the batched optimizer (``linear_batch``)

 .. _dmc: